PayneLab/cptac/README.md

 ```

 ## Documentation and Tutorials
-All documentation for the project is contained in the <a href="https://github.com/PayneLab/cptac/tree/master/docs">docs/</a> folder.
+User-centric documentation for the project is contained in the <a href="https://github.com/PayneLab/cptac/tree/master/docs">docs/</a> folder.
 Documentation comes in two flavors: 1 - tutorials which are written to explain the data formats and conventions, 2 - use cases which are written to demonstrate exploring the data for biological discovery.
 All documentation is written in Python using the interactive Jupyter notebooks.
 If you are unfamiliar with Jupyter, follow the instructions given at <a href = "https://jupyter.org/install">jupyter.org/install</a>.
 You will then be able to run our tutorials as interactive, exploratory data analyses.

 Separate documentation for software developers is available in the <a href="https://github.com/PayneLab/cptac/tree/master/devdocs">devdocs</a> folder.